-In today’s roundup, I am sharing delicious, sugar-free salad dressing recipes that are paleo, Whole30 and keto friendly.
+In today’s roundup, I am sharing delicious, sugar-free salad dressing recipes that are paleo, Whole30, vegetarian and keto-friendly.
 These condiments burst with flavours minus any added sugar.

 Walking down the aisle of salad dressings, you’ll find no shortage of options.
 You’ll see creamy dressings, vinaigrettes, Italian and French variations, and even low-fat options with yoghurt or who else knows what.
 You won’t, however, find many sugar-free salad dressing options.
 If you’re doing my free paleo reset, keto or Whole30 and trying to avoid all that added sugar, this can be a problem.

 While you can find some specialised sugar-free dressing brands online and in health-oriented supermarkets, it is much easier to simply make your own dressing at home.
 It’s a fantastic habit to get into (I often do it as part of meal prep on the weekend) and you’ll never need to buy a pre-made salad dressing with added sugar or other additives ever again.

 Now, there are many paleo salad dressings that contain added sweeteners like honey or maple syrup.
 For me, it’s not an issue and they do add that lovely balance of sweet and sour to the dressing, but if you want to avoid all sugar while resetting or detoxing (and those sweeteners are still sugar!), then try one of these 15+ sugar-free salad dressings that will make your salads and veggies pop with flavour.